ziwnchen/MGMTMetaphor/README.md

 - **Explicit Measurement:** Classify direct references to management-related words.
 - **Implicit Measurement:** Utilize a fill-mask approach to quantify implicit metaphors that compare elements of private social life to economic and management concepts.

-To test the robustness of our methods, we analyze five historical corpora:
-- Movie Scripts
-- Fiction
-- The New York Times News
-- Congressional Speeches
-- Caselaw Opinions

 ## Project Pipeline

 The project is structured into the following stages: